Factual relativism: History and development

 Factual relativism is rooted in the idea that the standards for what counts as a rational belief can change depending on cultural or conceptual perspectives.
 This challenges the traditional view that there are objective, universal standards for determining what is true and rational.
+The Ancient Greek philosopher Protagoras held that what is true almost always depends on other people's perspectives.
+For example, what might be a "bumpy" road to one person may be a "smooth" road to another person.
+However, this theory has been criticized for being essentially self-refuting; if anything is true based on one's perspective, then there would be very little notion of what it means for a statement to be false (falsifiability).

 There are three main ideas behind factual relativism.
 The first is that the justification of beliefs depends on the context they are observed from.
 This challenges the idea of objectivity.
 The second is that there are many different perspectives and ways of thinking, some of which contradict each other.
 Lastly, factual relativism says that no perspective is superior to another.

 During the Scientific Revolution, Galileo and Cardinal Robert Bellarmine disagreed about how planets move.
 Each used a different system.
 A relativist would argue that there is no fact of the matter about which view is supported by the evidence because there are no standards as to what evidence is true.
 In contrast, an anti-relativist would say one theory is better supported by evidence than the other.

 Philosopher Thomas Kuhn influenced discussion of factual relativism with his idea of scientific paradigms.
 He argued that what scientists consider facts depends on the dominant paradigm they work within.
 These paradigms can shift drastically during periods of scientific revolutions, which suggests that scientific facts are not fixed but relative to the paradigm they arise from.

 In anthropology, scholars like Peter Winch have explored how factual relativism plays out in non-Western cultures, such as the Azande people, whose belief in witchcraft is seen as rational within the context of their culture.
 This shows how factual relativism can help explain the legitimacy of different standards based on cultural context.
 This sparked debates about whether it is possible to compare beliefs across cultures using a single standard of rationality.